ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/publish-subscribe.md

 # Publish–Subscribe

 Larry’s hardware and algorithms are already built.
-Now we want to send the distance measured by his ultrasonic sensor to another process that can slam the brakes if an obstacle gets closer than X meters.
+Now we want to send the distance measured by his ultrasonic sensor to another participant that can slam the brakes if an obstacle gets closer than X meters.

 In `iceoryx2`, that’s a perfect job for the **publish–subscribe** pattern: one participant publishes a stream of distances, another subscribes and reacts.